PITTSBURGH, PA 15251-2203

 10 $600 19+ $1500/each

-False alarm responses to an Unpermitted alarm location will be subject to a fee of $50.
+*False alarm responses to an Unpermitted alarm locations will be subject to a fee of $50.
+The first Unpermitted false alarm fee will be waived if permit is paid within 30 days of first notice.

 The failure of an alarm user to make payment of any fee imposed under this section within sixty (60) days from the date of receipt may result in the suspension of the alarm user registration and a discontinuance of police response to alarms that may occur at the protected premises described in the alarm user's registration until such time that payment is received.